chhaymatt/employeeCreator/README.md

 -   Change warning message background colour
 -   Add link on name in EmployeeCard to EmployeeDetails
 -   Add logger.slf4j to back end
+-   Create EmployeeAdd and EmployeeUpdate to reduce EmployeeDetails logic
+-   Move Types, Enums, ErrorData, DateFunctions into a shared folder

 ---